VishwaniBodapatla/OrganicBasketsV2/README.md

+Project Setup: EF Core + Scaffolding Instructions
+This project uses Entity Framework Core for database access.
+Below are the steps to install EF Core packages and scaffold the database using an existing .sql script hosted in another repository.

+SQL Script Reference
+You can find the full database schema and data in this separate GitHub repository:

+Step 1: Install EF Core CLI Tools
+If you haven't already, install the EF Core CLI:

+bash
+Copy
+Edit
+dotnet tool install --global dotnet-ef

+Run dotnet ef to verify it's installed correctly.

+Step 2: Install Required EF Core NuGet Packages Install the necessary EF Core packages for your database provider (e.g., SQL Server):

+bash
+Copy
+Edit
+dotnet add package Microsoft.EntityFrameworkCore.SqlServer dotnet add package Microsoft.EntityFrameworkCore.Design 💡 If you're using another database (e.g., PostgreSQL or SQLite), install the relevant provider instead.

+ Step 3: Scaffold the Database Context and Models
+Make sure your database is restored using the .sql file from the linked repo.
+Once it's available locally, use EF Core's reverse engineering to scaffold the models.

+bash
+Copy
+Edit
+dotnet ef dbcontext scaffold "Server=YOUR_SERVER;Database=YOUR_DATABASE;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -o Models -f
+🔧 Replace:
+YOUR_SERVER with your SQL Server name (e.g., localhost, .\SQLEXPRESS, etc.)

+YOUR_DATABASE with the name of your restored database

+Step 4: Project Structure
+After scaffolding, your project will have:

+Copy
+Edit
+/Models
+  ├── YourDbContext.cs
+  └── AllEntityModels.cs

+Step 5: Run the Project
+Make sure to configure your DbContext in Startup.cs or Program.cs like this:

+csharp
+Copy
+Edit
+services.AddDbContext<YourDbContext>(options =>
+    options.UseSqlServer(Configuration.GetConnectionString("DefaultConnection")));
+Also, ensure your appsettings.json contains:

+json
+Copy
+Edit
+"ConnectionStrings": {
+  "DefaultConnection": "Server=YOUR_SERVER;Database=YOUR_DATABASE;Trusted_Connection=True;"
+}

 1. Home Page
 Note: Since you are not yet logged in, you don’t see add to card option on items.
 ![image](https://github.com/user-attachments/assets/ba5f8c22-9c3c-4c6c-b745-8d0bb4044aa9)